Finniss Lithium mine: Geological setup

+The mine comprises 500 km2 of leases, covering the Bynoe pegmatite field (BPF) and several pegmatites near Darwin.
+Specifically, it encompasses the five ore deposits "Grants, Carlton, Sandras, Hang Gong SW, and BP33."
+The:

-The "ore bodies of the Finniss lithium project are characterised as lithium-cesium-tantalum (LCT) pegmatite deposits that are hosted within the Burrell Creek metasedimentary rock formation.
-The pegmatites at the deposits comprise lithium-bearing spodumene, quartz, albite, microcline as well as mica" with a consistent lithium content across the ore body.
+with a consistent lithium content across the ore body.

 Description

-Core Lithium is developing the project, having completed a pre-feasibility study (PFS) in June 2018 and a definitive feasibility study (DFS) in April 2019.
+Core Lithium is developing the mine, having completed a pre-feasibility study (PFS) in June 2018 and a definitive feasibility study (DFS) in April 2019.
 Revisions to the feasibility study were completed in 2020 to incorporate underground mining methods in the mining plan.
 A revised DFS was completed in July 2021 outlining a project that will occur in multiple stages.
 The first stage will involve open-pit mining near Grants and Hang Gong, as well as underground mining at the Grants, BP33, and Carlton prospects.
 The Australian JORC 2012 compliance process estimated 3.45 million tonnes (Mt) of mineral resource at 1.4 percent lithium oxide.
 Major Project Status (MPS) was granted by the Australian government in March 2021, recognizing the strategic significance of the project.

-Battery-grade lithium hydroxide was produced as part of the test works on spodumene mineral concentrate sample from the project in April 2021.
-Construction began in 2021 and full operational mining commenced in October 2022, with initial export shipments expected in early 2023.
+Battery-grade lithium hydroxide was produced as part of the test works on spodumene mineral concentrate sample from the mine in April 2021.
+Construction began in 2021 and full operational mining commenced in October 2022, with the first shipment of spodumene concentrate being exported from Port Darwin in May 2023.